Alterations and Improvements to Your Home

 When we cannot process your application for permission

 We cannot process an application for permission if you owe any service charges including major works.
-If this applies to you, you will need to contact the Income Team to discuss clearing your arrears first.
+If this applies to you, you will need to contact the Accounts Team to discuss clearing your arrears first.

 Extensions, conservatories and lofts